Member | Established: 1933 | Member since 1987

 Current Status: Execute

 Sections 3 and 16 of the 2011 LICPA Act authorize the LICPA to establish mechanisms for investigation and discipline (I&D).
 Furthermore, Section 16 stipulates that LICPA should be in compliance with the requirements of IFAC’s SMO 6.
-LICPA has established an Ethics, Investigation, and Discipline Committee (EIDC) that is responsible for investigating allegations of professional misconduct.
+LICPA has published internal regulations, establishing an Ethics, Investigation, and Discipline Committee (EIDC) that is responsible for investigating allegations of professional misconduct.

-The institute reports that the EIDC is functional and that it forwards cases to the EIDC for investigation.
+The institute reports that the EIDC is functional and will investigate information received.
 Based on its investigations, the EIDC recommends appropriate sanctions to LICPA’s Council.
 The Council must approve any sanctions before the EIDC can impose them.
-As at December 2019, the EIDC has received three cases but has not issued any report on conclusions.

 In 2019, LICPA conducted a self-assessment of its I&D system against the revised SMO 6 best practices and indicates that certain components, such as a separate entity to make disciplinary decisions (this impacts the composition of the disciplinary body as the Council is all professional accountants), an appeals body, certain administrative processes, and making results publicly available, require further implementation efforts.